matthewjosephtaylor/blog.mjt.dev/content/coding/how-utilize-ai-ml-creative-humans-2022.md

 Being an experienced 'corporate' software developer (aka a wet neural net with hands), I've come to understand that the key to a successful project is communication and iteration.
 I see this as essential to any form of what I'm calling 'intelligence direction'.

-I'll define a new term of 'Creative Intelligence' (CI) as either an AI or human intelligent actor that produces _creative output_ for the sake of brevity.
+I'll define the term of 'Creative Intelligence' (CI) as either an AI or human intelligent actor that produces _creative output_.

 Here is my proposed workflow for how a Intelligence Director wants to work:
 - Express in written [natural language](https://en.wikipedia.org/wiki/Natural_language) a prompt indicating what the goal is